Does yoga promote mental health?

 However, serotonin is a chemical messenger that acts as a mood stabiliser; therefore, it is vital for treating depression.
 And since yoga is a form of body and mind exercise, it offers a natural way to increase serotonin production.

-Reduces stress and anxiety
+3. Yoga reduces stress and anxiety

 Stress and constant anxiety can affect one’s mental health.
 According to the American Psychiatric Association, anxiety disorders are among the most common mental disorder that affects an estimated 30% of the global population.

 People may experience breathing problems such as shortness of breath when they are anxious.
-Because people can benefit from the calming music, peaceful atmosphere, and breathing exercise during yoga, therapists may recommend it alongside other treatment plans for treating people with anxiety.
+Because people can benefit from the calming music, peaceful atmosphere, and breathing exercises during yoga, therapists may recommend it alongside other treatment plans for treating people with anxiety.

 Yoga increases relaxation response over stress response.
 This, in turn, increases the heart rate variability (HRV).
 This means that your body now starts monitoring itself and adapting better to stress.